sensu-plugins/sensu-plugins.github.io/development/index.md

 ## Documentation

-All documentation will be handled by [RDoc](https://github.com/rdoc/rdoc) and we are using the default rdoc markup at this time.
-A brief introduction RDoc markup can be found [here](http://docs.seattlerb.org/rdoc/RDoc/Markup.html).
+All documentation will be handled by [Yard](http://yardoc.org/) and we are using the default markup at this time.
+A brief introduction Yard markup can be found [here](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md).
 All scripts should have as much documentation coverage as possible, ideally 100%.
-You can test your coverage by installing RDoc locally and running
+You can test your coverage by installing Yard locally and running

 {% highlight bash %}
-rdoc -C <filename>
+rake yard
 {% endhighlight %}

-The output will tell you how much coverage you have without spending the time building the docs.

 Documentation can always be made better, if you would like to contribute to it, have at it and submit a PR.